 The Youth and Philanthropy Initiative (YPI) is one of the biggest and most successful independent programmes being delivered in Scotland’s schools having empowered more than 170,000 young people to make a difference in their communities.

-In the current academic year, 250 secondary schools and 34,000 young people will take part in YPI channelling £750,000 into Scotland’s third sector for causes championed by the participants.
+In the current academic year, in the region of 280 secondary schools and more than 35,000 young people will take part in YPI channelling £840,000 into Scotland’s third sector.

 YPI has a proven impact on personal, enterprise, employability and citizenship skills and been cited in a number of HMIE School Reports as an example of best practice in Citizenship Education.